Single Window Initiative SWI and You

 It has been over 6 months since the Canada Border Services Agency (CBSA) has started testing and implementing the Single Window Initiative (SWI).
 CBSA announced it “recognizes the transformative change SWI adoption represents to the trade community” and as a result has extended the deadline to onboard SWI to January 1, 2019.

 It goes without saying that if your business imports goods into Canada, that this may affect how you do business.
-This means that your declaration will require further details than you have previously provided.
+For this reason, your declaration will require more detail than previously provided.

 So, what is the SWI exactly?

 Briefly put, the Single Window Initiative is a single point for advanced reporting to the CBSA.
-Single Point means that customs, in addition to other government departments (OGDs) will collect the information they need from you within a single declaration.
+Customs, in addition to other government departments (OGDs) will collect the information they need from you within a single declaration.
 We mention advanced reporting because this declaration will be required BEFORE the goods arrival at the border.

 The intention here, as you may have guessed, is to streamline the reporting process for declarations.
-The Single Window Initiative will simplify the process by allowing for digitally sharing the required information to all involved government agencies to check for compliance.
+The SWI simplifies the process by allowing for digitally sharing the required information to all involved government agencies to check for compliance.
 The CBSA, in collaboration with 9 OGDs will be participating the the SWI, which will allow for customs brokers to have a single point of entry for reporting of required information.
 The CBSA will then send the information to the appropriate agency for assessment.

 Here are a list of agencies that may be involved in your declarations process: